kyle-west/bashful/README.md

 npx -q https://github.com/kyle-west/bashful.git
 ```

-When either script completes, **you must restart your terminal**.
+When the script completes, **you must restart your terminal**.
 This
 is because the installation edits your `$path` environment variable to make the
 tools accessible in all contexts.